What is the Military Coworking Network?

 A (partner / child of a) UK Based Citizen living in Cyprus

 Can anyone else use/join as a Hub member other than the groups listed below?

 If Hub members are happy to accept (via a majority vote) a member who does not fall into the membership criteria, occasional exceptions may be made.
-These may include MOD civil servants with an MOD pass or a closely linked member of the wider military support community whose Hub membership, through the skills and experience they bring, would benefit the military community as a whole.
+Examples include MOD civil servants with an MOD pass or a closely linked member of the wider military support community whose Hub membership, through the skills and experience they bring, would benefit the military community as a whole.

 Can the use of MCN Hubs be offered at no cost?

 We are running a pilot project, and this is the model for the pilot.
-We are keen to collate feedback from people if they feel these costs are too high or not accessible for members of our community, so we can feed that back at the end of the pilot in late 2022.
+We are keen to collate feedback from people if they feel these costs are too high or not accessible for members of our community, so we can feed that back at the end of the pilot in September 2023.